patchthecode/patchthecode.github.io/DateCellConfiguration.md

 }
 ```

-your code should instead look like this:
+your code can instead look like this:

 ```swift
 let dateFormatter = DateFormatter()